rarese19/gpt-bert/README.md

 - model_checkpoints
 - tokenizers
 - configs
+- tokenizer_creation
+- pretraining
+- configs

 Incomplete files/folders:
-- data_preprocessing
-- tokenizer_creation

 - corpus_tokenization (Missing README.md)
-- pretraining
 - evaluation
-- configs

 Missing files:
 - train_single_gpu.py

 ## Content of this repository

-- `./data_preprocessing/`: Conctains scripts for preprocessing the data.
-(Basic preprocessing, should be modified if more preprocessing is needed).
 - `./tokenizer_creation/`: Contains scripts for creating a tokenizer.
 - `./corpus_tokenization/`: Contains scripts to tokenize a corpus.
 - `./pretraining/`: Contains scripts to train a pre-train a model, as well as the model file itself, utils, optimizers, and the PyTorch datasets.